-Fact 3: Jumping Spiders Literally Have Eyes on the Back of Their Heads
+#3 Jumping Spiders Literally Have Eyes on the Back of Their Heads

-In addition to the four large, cute eyes, jumping spiders have two more sets of eyes on the carapace for a total of eight eyes.
+In addition to the four large, cute eyes, spiders that jump have two more sets of eyes on the carapace for a total of eight eyes.
 The arrangement of eyes means the spider has virtually no blind spots in its vision.
 It can thus react quickly to danger or prey.
 It can navigate from place to place by sight.
 A jumping spider’s visual field extends for about a foot, a huge distance for such a small animal.
 Its incredible eyesight also makes jumping spiders difficult to kill or catch.

-Fact 4: Jumping Spiders Are Really Smart
+#4 Jumping Spiders Are Really Smart